Lázaro Arístides Betancourt, a key figure in Cuban athletics, has passed away

 "I was the first man in Cuban athletics to win a gold medal after 1959, and it was at the Ibero-American Games in Chile in 1960, specifically on October 13, 1959, with a time of 14 seconds and 3 tenths."

 Betancourt was also a member of the technical commission of the IAAF (now World Athletics), where he promoted the history of athletics in Cuba and around the world.
-In recognition of his work, he received the IAAF Veteran Pin in 2003 and was inducted into the Hall of Fame of the Central American and Caribbean Athletics Confederation in 2005.
+In recognition of his work, he received the IAAF Veteran Button in 2003 and was inducted into the Hall of Fame of the Central American and Caribbean Athletics Confederation in 2005.
 His legacy includes specialized publications on sports training and statistics.

-The president of the National Institute of Sports, Physical Education, and Recreation (Inder), Osvaldo Vento Montiller, expressed his sorrow on social media: “It is deeply painful to hear of the passing of Lázaro Arístides Betancourt Mella, an icon of Cuban athletics.
-Beyond his accolades as a competitor, he leaves behind a pedagogical legacy marked by the love and dedication with which he approached every task.”
+The president of the National Institute of Sports, Physical Education and Recreation (Inder), Osvaldo Vento Montiller, expressed his sorrow on social media: “The passing of Lázaro Arístides Betancourt Mella, an icon of Cuban athletics, deeply hurts.
+Beyond his accomplishments as a competitor, he leaves behind a pedagogical legacy marked by the love and dedication with which he approached each task.”

-Frequently Asked Questions about Lázaro Arístides Betancourt and his Legacy in Cuban Athletics
+Frequently Asked Questions about Lázaro Arístides Betancourt and His Legacy in Cuban Athletics

 Who was Lázaro Arístides Betancourt and what was his contribution to Cuban athletics?